 Ed Park has quite the résumé.
 He’s the former editor of the Voice Literary Supplement and one of the founding editors of the Believer.
 He’s taught creative writing at Columbia University and curates the Invisible Library, an online collection of fictional books that appear in other books.
 Pretty cool, huh?
 These days he holds down the literary fort over at Amazon Publishing.
 His debut novel, Personal Days, was called the “layoff narrative for our times” by the New York Times and was nominated for the PEN Hemingway Award, the John Sargent Sr. First Novel Prize, and the Asian American Literary Award.
 It was named one of Time’s Top Ten Fiction Books of 2008 and one of the Atlantic’s Top Ten Pop Culture Moments of the decade.

 In his increasingly valuable spare time, he makes bootleg covers of 80s new-wave songs and sneaks acrostics and anagrams into his very funny Twitter feed, @thaRealEdPark.
 (A recent tweet: “I need there to be a store called FOREVER 41.”)
-Somehow he still manages to knock out essays that examine continuums you didn’t even realize exist, like the connection between the magical logic of children’s books and Borges, plus write great short stories like the one below.
+Somehow he still manages to knock out essays that examine continuums you didn’t even realise exist, like the connection between the magical logic of children’s books and Borges, plus write great short stories like the one below.

 In “Thought and Memory,” the author of a mystery novel sets out on a book tour, and from there, things don’t exactly go as planned.
 The narrator encounters two talking crows, named for Odin’s information-gathering ravens in Norse mythology, who belong to a mysterious woman with a glass eye and an oddly chosen tattoo, before discovering the bizarre, time-bending novels of a science fiction writer, whose works we hope will get call numbers at the Invisible Library.